Jessevdz/OmniOrder/docs/cloud-architecture.md

-# OmniOrder: Azure Cloud Architecture
+# Stelly: Azure Cloud Architecture

 ## 1. Executive Summary

-This document outlines the production cloud infrastructure for OmniOrder hosted on **Microsoft Azure**.
+This document outlines the production cloud infrastructure for Stelly hosted on **Microsoft Azure**.

 The architecture transitions from the local Docker Compose environment to a scalable, serverless-first PaaS (Platform as a Service) model.
 This design prioritizes cost-efficiency (scaling to zero), strict security (VNet isolation), and global performance (CDN edging).